-- The Group's turnover decreased by 22% in 2015 compared to 2014, standing at 7.06 billion euros.
-The fall in the average prices for petroleum products by 45% contributed to this decrease: to some extent this was countered by a 3.45% increase in the volume of sales and the appreciation of the US dollar against the euro by 16.48%. - The Group's EBITDA was also substantial, amounting to 492 million euros in 2015, compared to 51.5 million euros in 2014, recording an increase of 855.74%.
-Similarly, the Group's net results after tax for 2015 reached 205 million euros compared to 83 million of losses in 2014, recording a 345.87% increase.
-These results were the product of very high refining margins during the course of the year. in combination with the appreciation in the value of the US dollar against the euro.
-These good results were further reinforced by the positive contribution of the retail subsidiaries which benefited from the strong tourism period and were not operationally affected by the capital controls.
+- The Group's turnover dropped by 10% in 2016 compared to 2015 and stood at 6.35 billion euros.
+The fall in the average prices for petroleum products by 18% contributed to this decrease; to some extent this was countered by a 3.86% increase in the volume of sales and the marginal appreciation of the US dollar against the euro by 0.23%. - The Group's EBITDA was also substantial, amounting to 603.5 million euro in 2016 compared to 492 million euro in 2015, recording an increase of 22.7%.
+Similarly, the Group's net results after tax for 2016 reached 298 million euro compared to 205 million in 2015, recording a 45.4% increase.
+These results were the product of high refining margins during the course of the year, in combination with the appreciation in the value of the US dollar against the Euro.
+These good results were further reinforced by the positive contribution of the retail subsidiaries which benefited from a strong tourism period. - MOTOR OIL had significantly increased its domestic market share, thanks to the performance of the retail trade networks of AVIN OIL and Coral, whereas in the past 2 years it dropped, reaching 3I.4% in 20I6.
+This drop is due to the decreased sales of fuel oil to PPC, whereas specifically the decrease of 2016 is due to the absence of any sales of aviation fuels, which the company makes from time to time in the domestic market.